All Set: Release and promotion

 By the time the album was released, the band's line-up had been their longest lasting so far, and the group had now been around longer since their 1989 reunion than they had when they originally existed in the late 1970s.
 For the release of All Set, the band changed record labels to I.R.S.
 Records, as the band thought that the two labels they were signed to at the time, Castle Records (for UK distribution) and Caroline Records (for US distribution), were not far reaching enough.
 When asked about the change of label to I.R.S., Diggle explained that "we thought it would be a better move, you know, better distribution.
 Some people had problems finding Trade Test."
 All Set was released worldwide in May 1996 by I.R.S.
 Records, except in Japan where it was released by Real Cool Records instead on 21 June 1996.
 In the United Kingdom, it was released on 6 May as a CD and limited edition LP, whilst in the United States it was released on 14 May.
 The album title, All Set, comes from an often repeated phrase from an American waitress.

-However, the band had only spent two weeks of publicity for the album before I.R.S.
+However, the band had only spent two months publicity for the album before I.R.S.
 Records suddenly closed on 11 July 1996, making All Set the last release on the label.
-Shelly recalled "we were on tour and all the people we were working with suddenly got the phone call that there's no record company."
+Shelley recalled "we were on tour and all the people we were working with suddenly got the phone call that there's no record company."
 He recalled that "Miles Goldham [sic] was trying to buy back his share from EMI/IRS, and he had backers in place, but then they decided, oh you can't have the R.E.M. stuff.
 As a result of that his backers fell through.
 So, he just threw his hands up in despair.
 He was left with no option but to close down the company."
 As such, it left the band without a record label and, as a journalist from Ear Candy Mag recalled it, the album suffered for "a lack of promotion" and it was not a commercial success, not appearing in any country's national chart, although steady sales from the supporting tour upheld its popularity.
 The administration of the label was sudden, as at the time of the release of the album, Diggle had explained in an interview that "we signed for a couple of albums.
 We'll probably be touring the rest of this year, then a new album next year."
 The folding of I.R.S.
 Records meant that the band did not release a second album the following year; the band eventually released a new album, Modern, three years after on Go-Kart Records.